hackerspacesg/hackerspace.sg/contents/2013/proposalA/_index/main.markdown

 * Regular Member 128SGD monthly &rarr; 150 SGD
 * Irregular Member 64SGD monthly &rarr; 75SGD

 Rationale: Lived in Singapore lately?
-Prices are going up and 20% in since 2008 isn't bad going.
+Prices have gone UP and a 20% hike since 2008 isn't bad going.

-# Removal of categories that IIUC no one is on
+# Removal of categories that are not used

 * <strike>Resident 615SGD</strike>
 * <strike>Hotdesk 300SGD</strike>